-The Contractor must maintain appropriate systems and mechanisms to obtain all necessary data from its Providers to ensure its ability to comply with the Encounter Data reporting requirements.
-The failure of a Provider or Subcontractor to provide the Contractor with necessary Encounter Data shall not excuse the Contractor's non-compliance with this requirement.
+The Contractor must maintain appropriate systems and mechanisms to obtain all necessary data from its Providers or Subcontractors to ensure its ability to comply with the Member Encounter Data reporting requirements.
+The failure of a Provider or Subcontractor to provide the Contractor with necessary Member Encounter Data shall not excuse the Contractor's non-compliance with this requirement.
+The Division may impose liquidated damages or other available remedies under Section 16, Default and Termination, of this Contract for non-compliance.